charliemitchell/glad/README.md

 This will generate an API based on your blueprint.

 ## Testing
-Some basic tests are written for you, any route that you generate will be tested when running npm test.
+Some basic tests are written for you and any route that you generate will be tested when running `npm test`.
 You must run your tests from the src directory.

 `cd src && npm test`
-<i style="font-size:10px">( if your current working directory is in your project root)</i>
+<i style="font-size:10px">(if your current working directory is in your project root)</i>

 ## Additional Commands